-Guest Designer Joins D&C - Laura Elford of Elfi Bags
+Guest Blog - Laura Elford of Elfi Bags

 Having spent over 25 years in the fashion industry and watching the amount of wastage, it was really important that when starting D&C everything was handmade with minimal waste here in the UK to cut down on impact.
 As you know, it was very much about creating a community of artists and makers that weren’t mass producing, but were producing amazing items that we could all enjoy!

-Laura has created the brand Elfi Bags, showing her incredible style which is simple but stylish, that’s also fun - which is what I loved about her product.
+Laura has created the brand Elfi Bags, showing her incredible style which is simple but stylish, that’s also fun.

 Laura works on small batches of designs, all made by her in her small studio space.
 Working with vintage and deadstock fabrics, the runs are very limited and unique.
 This creates a more sustainable supply chain, but also means more unique and one-off pieces!
 The Elfi bag always has a unique sense of fun and femininity, with the Elfi signature scallop edge being a prominent feature.
 Key Elfi elements are being fashion forward but also timeless, hence the use of beautiful vintage textiles sourced from local flea markets, antiques auctions and charity shops.